jaimecgomezz/persistence/README.md

 ### Driver

 The project is composed by two layers; the [Abstract](#abstract) and the [Specialized](#specialized) one.
-The former being composed by all the database agnostic components (Repository, Engine, Operation, Transformer and Entity), and the latter being composed by the  implementation details, the Driver and our DB.
+The former being composed by all the database agnostic components (Repository, Engine, Operation, Transformer and Entity), and the latter being composed by the  implementation details, Driver and the concrete DB.

-So, the Driver is responsible for transforming the abstract notion of an Operation into a concrete Directive that can be understood and executed by the DB.
+T he Driver is responsible for transforming the abstract notion of an Operation into a concrete Directive that can be understood and executed by the DB.

 Following the previous example, say our DB is [Postgres](https://www.postgresql.org/).
-In this case, we'd use the [Postgres Driver](https://github.com/jaimecgomezz/persistence/blob/master/lib/persistence/store/drivers/sequel/postgres.rb) that will need to know how to transform the [Select](https://github.com/jaimecgomezz/persistence/blob/master/lib/persistence/store/operations/select.rb) Operation we've defined, into the concrete `SELECT * FROM users WHERE id = 1` SQL statement.
+In this case, we'd use the [Postgres Driver](https://github.com/jaimecgomezz/persistence/blob/master/lib/persistence/store/drivers/sequel/postgres.rb) that knows how to transform the [Select](https://github.com/jaimecgomezz/persistence/blob/master/lib/persistence/store/operations/select.rb) Operation we've been using, into the concrete `SELECT * FROM users WHERE id = 1` SQL statement.

-Refer to the [Specialization](#specialization) diagram for now on.

 This is what I consider the main value proposition of the project.
 As long as a Driver for our DB exists, we should be able to work with it, while maintaining a homogeneous development experience.